makermoekoe/Hotplate-Soldering-Iron/README.md

 Basic idea of the hotplate is slightly different from the standard tools like a reflow oven or soldering irons.
 The heat is supplied from the bottom of the PCB.

-Something similar is the Reflow Skillet from SparkFun: https://www.sparkfun.com/tutorials/59 They tested several methods to solder SMD components to PCBs and it turns out that their Skillet is the best solution for makers with a small budget.
-Inspired by this, my first thoughts about this old flatiron which I found in the garage were to build a similar hot plate thing for soldering.
+Something similar is the Reflow Skillet from SparkFun: https://www.sparkfun.com/tutorials/59.
+They tested several methods to solder SMD components to PCBs and it turns out that their Skillet is the best solution for makers with a small budget.
+Inspired by this, my first thoughts about this old flatiron I found in the garage were to build a similar hot plate thing for soldering.
 And it turns out that this is working like a charm.

 It takes about 3 minutes for the whole soldering process, which is very fast, compared to some professional solutions like reflow ovens.
 Maximal temperature is something about 230-240 degrees.

 __Conclusion:__

 __Pro__
 - works like a charm
 - very low cost (I found all components at home)